GermanKingYT/TrayNotification/README.md

 If there is a lifetime marked, the user entering their mouse into the region will stop the timer and leaving will resume it.
 I forgot to include options for direction in the test form.
 But if it's sliding, you can control which direction it comes from.
 It will also automatically calculate the exit direction so no need to supply that.

+##Licensing

-Oh and in terms of licensing.
-Pretty simple, use it wherever you like but if your application has an about/credits area, please include a link to the repo in it.
+Pretty simple, use it wherever you like but if your application has an about/credits area, a link to the repo in it would be awesome.
 Just don't attempt to profit from this for the love of god.
 Enjoy!